Nikon D5600 vs Panasonic G3

 It is notable that the D5600 has a microphone port, which is missing on the G3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and G3 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic G3 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5600 or the Panasonic G3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.